vstarkov7/mandalorian-diary-app/README.md

 For user:

-GET /users/:id - select a user.

 POST /users/ - create a user.

+For auth:

+POST /auth/login - login to site.

+GET /auth/verify - verify the user.

 For entries: